Since Trump came to power, cowardice has become contagious

 Since Trump came to power, cowardice has become contagious – and there is no known cure

-From the tech bros to the leaders of Ivy League universities, the great grovel to Donald Trump is well underway, writes Alan Rusbridger.
-What America needs now more than ever is people to show courage
+Afflicting prominent figures and institutions from the tech bros to Ivy League universities and world leaders, the great grovel to Donald Trump is well underway, writes Alan Rusbridger.
+What America needs now more than ever is for people to show courage

-Do you remember Julian Assange’s catchphrase, “Courage is contagious?”
-I think he may have borrowed it from the old Bible basher Rev Billy Graham, but no matter: it had a catchy ring about it.
+Do you remember Julian Assange’s catchphrase, “Courage is contagious”?
+I think he may have borrowed it from the old Bible basher the Reverend Billy Graham, but no matter: it had a catchy ring about it.

 Sadly, there is something even more contagious: cowardice.
-There is a lot of it.
+There is a lot of it about.
 In the US today, it is spreading very rapidly, and there seems to be no known cure.

 An enterprising journalist at Politico has called it the Great Grovel.
 In a recent piece, John F Harris chronicled how a parade of the wealthiest and most elite institutions in American life have capitulated to a series of unprecedented demands from Donald Trump and his brutish team of retribution-seekers.

 Where to begin?
 Maybe with some of the wealthiest people on the planet.
 I’m looking at you, Mark Zuckerberg and Jeff Bezos, who were among the first to “take the knee” before Trump had even cleared his throat.
-Or maybe the bosses at ABC who, rather than telling the President-elect where to shove his lawsuit, agreed to pay him $15m to settle an eminently-defendable defamation claim.
+Or maybe the bosses at ABC who, rather than telling the president-elect where to shove his lawsuit, agreed to pay him $15m (£11.5m) to settle an eminently defendable defamation claim.

 Trump must be trembling at the prospect.